lukaswhite/weboftrust/README.md

 ##A Note on Confidence

 The various components - trustworthiness and child safety, as well as categorisation - include a confidence value.
 This is a measure of the degree of certainty of this assessment.
-As such, t's not necessarily enough to ask a question like "How trustworthy is this website?".
+As such, it's not necessarily enough to ask a question like "How trustworthy is this website?".
 Rather, you would ask; "How trustworthy is this website, and how certain are you of the answer?".

 As such, conside this method: